solo-io/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/settings.proto.sk.md

 ### GraphqlOptions

-GraphQL settings used by the control plane and UI.
+Deprecated: GraphQL settings used by the control plane and UI.

 ```yaml
 "schemaChangeValidationOptions": .gloo.solo.io.GraphqlOptions.SchemaChangeValidationOptions